 What Are Allergic Reactions?

 Allergic reactions describe a situation where the body’s immune system reacts unusually to a typically harmless substance contained in certain foods, medication or products.
-Such substances known as allergen, is seen by the body’s immune system as a threat and subsequently releases enormous amounts of chemicals which can cause very uncomfortable and painful reactions.
+Such substances known as allergen, is seen by the body’s immune system as a threat and so the immune system releases enormous amounts of chemicals which can cause very uncomfortable and painful reactions.

 These reactions develop suddenly and can be fatal.
 Severe allergies are becoming quite common in recent years.
 A recent report had it that the number of children admitted to hospital with severe allergic reactions increased by 72% in five years.